-Access to the distributed cache must often go over the network to another cluster node.
-All other things equals, if there are n cluster nodes, (n - 1) / n operations go over the network:
+Access to the distributed cache will often need to go over the network to another cluster node.
+All other things equals, if there are n cluster nodes, (n - 1) / n operations will go over the network:

-Similarly, a cache update operation can use the same single-hop point-to-point approach, which addresses a known limitation of a replicated cache, the requirement to push cache updates to all cluster nodes.
+Similarly, a cache update operation can utilize the same single-hop point-to-point approach, which addresses one of the two known limitations of a replicated cache, the need to push cache updates to all cluster nodes:

-In the figure above, the data is being sent to a primary cluster node and a backup cluster node.
+In figure 4, above, the data is being sent to a primary cluster node and a backup cluster node.
 This is for failover purposes, and corresponds to a backup count of one.
 (The default backup count setting is one.)
-If the cache data were not critical, which is to say that it could be re-loaded from disk, the backup count could be set to zero, which would allow some portion of the distributed cache data to be lost if a cluster node fails.
+If the cache data were not critical, which is to say that it could be re-loaded from disk, the backup count could be set to zero, which would allow some portion of the distributed cache data to be lost in the event of a cluster node failure.
 If the cache were extremely critical, a higher backup count, such as two, could be used.
 The backup count only affects the performance of cache modifications, such as those made by adding, changing or removing cache entries.

 Modifications to the cache are not considered complete until all backups have acknowledged receipt of the modification.
-There is a slight performance penalty for cache modifications when using the distributed cache backups; however it guarantees that if a cluster node were to unexpectedly fail, that data consistency is maintained and no data is lost.
+This means that there is a slight performance penalty for cache modifications when using the distributed cache backups; however it guarantees that if a cluster node were to unexpectedly fail, that data consistency is maintained and no data will be lost.

 Failover of a distributed cache involves promoting backup data to be primary storage.
 When a cluster node fails, all remaining cluster nodes determine what data each holds in backup that the failed cluster node had primary responsible for when it died.
 Those data becomes the responsibility of whatever cluster node was the backup for the data:

 If there are multiple levels of backup, the first backup becomes responsible for the data; the second backup becomes the new first backup, and so on.
-Just as with the replicated cache service, lock information is also retained with server failure; the sole exception is when the locks for the failed cluster node are automatically released.
+Just as with the replicated cache service, lock information is also retained in the case of server failure, with the sole exception being that the locks for the failed cluster node are automatically released.